DCPROGS/HJCFIT/documentation/source/manual/missedeventsG.rst

    :lines: 35-38

 This is mostly a convenience function, to make it slightly easier to interface with other root-finding methods in c++.
-This interface is not explicitely available in python, although it can be created with ease.
+This interface is not explicitly available in python, although it can be created with ease.